Neural Correlates of Language Models Are Specific to Human Language: Results

 \subsection{Scaled Dot-product Attention Accounts for Some Brain Alignment}

 To understand how models' internal mechanisms behaved in the observed brain alignment and experimental conditions, we analyzed the scaled dot-product attention heads' brain scores.
 Analyzing individualized contributions helped clarify whether the observed brain alignment showed distributed properties or specialization clusters within the attention mechanism.
-Head-wise brain scores were computed as in the layer-wise analysis (\S3.3 and \S4.1).
-Figure~\ref{heads-trf} reports scores for the [-\textsc{pos}] and [+\textsc{pos}] conditions.